-The Fargo Fire Department holds its members to a high standard so applicants are expected to also meet a high standard.
+The Fargo Fire Department holds its members to a high standard and applicants are expected to meet a high standard as well.

 Firefighter Applicant Prerequisites